vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### HP_REGENERATION

-Affected unit will regenerate portion of its health points on its turn
+Affected unit will regenerate portion of its health points on its turn.

 - val: amount of health points gained per round